jucileycostaweb3/jucileycostaweb3/README.md

 🧠 Learning and building my Web3/Blockchain portfolio daily.

-🤔 Exploring new technologies and developing software solutions (Solidity, Chainlink, Besu(focus on DREX) and GO).
+🤔 Exploring new technologies and developing software solutions (Solidity, Chainlink, Besu(focus on DREX) and Java).

 💻 Looking to collaborate and share all my acquired knowledge.